Lazos de Amor: Plot

 The series centers around María Guadalupe, María Paula and María Fernanda, identical triplets (all played by Lucero) with non-identical, complex personalities.
 When they all were very young, they were victims of a car accident that killed their parents.

 As a result of the accident, María Guadalupe is presumed dead when she disappears after falling into a river.
-Instead, she suffers from amnesia and forgets she has a family and two sisters.
+Instead, she develops amnesia and forgets she has a family and two sisters.
 Ana Salas, who is going through a tragedy coping with her own mother's death, raises María Guadalupe as her own, even after becoming aware of her true identity.

 María Fernanda is a sweet girl who hopes to find her sister, but as a result of the accident is left blind.
 María Paula is different from her sisters in that she's glamorous, selfish and extremely jealous; however, she also harbors a devastating secret about the accident.

 After an illness brings María Guadalupe and Ana to México City, María Guadalupe falls in love with Nicolás, a cab driver and good-hearted man, who had just moved to México to live with his grandmother.
 Living in fear that someone may recognize her daughter, Ana restricts María Guadalupe's actions, but Nicolás's grandmother learns Ana's secret without saying a word.

 The girls' grandmother, Mercedes, and their uncle, Eduardo, have been searching for missing María Guadalupe for years, and the story inches closer and closer to the revelation of the truth as the ties of love eventually draw the three sisters together, weaving through the lives of those that surround them in unexpected ways.